jgutman/eduanalytics/README.md

 ## Cohorts: generating predictions for multiple subgroups
 *Note that I refer to differing subgroups (i.e. URM, financially disadvantaged, postbacc) here as cohorts, but they are not cohorts in the traditional sense of belonging to a particular class year/application year.*

+By creating multiple model specification files, we can train parallel models over multiple subgroups of eligible applicants.
+For each cohort grouping, there should be a column in a cohort specification view in the database (`vw$cohorts$<cohort_name>`) identifying which subgroup each eligible applicant (both historical and current) belongs to.
+A separate model will be fitted for each subgroup, each with its own corresponding `algorithm_id`, and we can make the same features available to each subgroup model.
+If we have subgroups A, B, and C, an algorithm will be trained only on the historical data for subgroup A and will generate predictions only on the current data for subgroup A, a second algorithm will be trained only on the historical data for subgroup B and will generate predictions only on the current data for subgroup B, and so on.
+Therefore there may be multiple algorithms marked as in production at a given time, each corresponding to a different cohort.
+When generating new predictions, the Bash script should specify all relevant production-level algorithms, and the modeling code will look up each new applicant in the database and determine which algorithm is appropriate to apply to that applicant.
+Scores for each of these applicants will be written to the database in the `out$predictions$screening_current_cohort` along with the `algorithm_id` that was used to generate the score.
+If this `algorithm_id` is `in_production = 1` and the score has not yet been sent to Admissions, the score will appear in the `vw$screen$send$predictions` table until the nightly push to EduDW and AMP.

+# Training a model

+# Generating new predictions